The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

-The Rooted Life / Q1 2026
+The Rooted Life

-Brand, Course, Assessment, and a personal AI.
+Brand, course, assessment, and a personal AI.
 Solo build.

 “Slow medicine for women who've been told they're fine.”

-Kristy Blacklock, NTP · rootcausewell.com
+Kristy Blacklock, NTP, FNTP · rootcausewell.com

 A practitioner needed her own practice.